NejmaEs/Model-Comparison/README.md

-# Model-Comparison
+# Model-Comparison : Ulta Beauty Reviews Analysis Project
+Overview
-This project focuses on analyzing customer reviews of Ulta Beauty products by comparing sentiment analysis models.
-The goal is to evaluate model performance in understanding customer sentiments and extracting insights to improve user experience and product offerings.
+This project analyzes customer reviews of Ulta Beauty products, focusing on sentiment classification and comparing the performance of multiple machine learning models.
+The primary goal is to identify the best-performing model for understanding and categorizing customer sentiment while addressing challenges such as class imbalance.